 3. Manual timesheets

-Despite the availability of software automation, many organizations still use manual timesheets, either by creating spreadsheets or requiring employees to manually enter their time into a tool like Harvest.
+Despite the availability of software that automatically tracks employee time and attendance, many organizations still use manual timesheets — either through spreadsheets or requiring employees to manually enter their time into tools.
 This method often leads to inaccuracies, especially when team members wait until the end of the week to try and remember start and end times — let alone how many hours they dedicated to different tasks.
 It also increases your risk of time theft, when employees exaggerate work hours to receive more pay.

 4. Biometric systems